benarch/OpenAI/README.md

 ### Prompt Engineering
 Prompt engineering is the known term of "crafting" effective inputs or prompts to get the desired output response from a language model like OpenAI (completions).
-The completion will provide a result based on the "instruction" or behaviour you provide in your prompt.
+The completion will provide a result based on the "instruction" or behavior you provide in your prompt.

-Prompt engineering is very important since LLM's rely heavily on the input they recieve to generate text.
+Prompt engineering is very important since LLM's rely heavily on the input they receive to generate text.
-By providing a well-crafted prompt, consumers can guide the model's output towards the desired outcome, improve the quality of responses, and control the behavior of the model.
+By providing a well-crafted prompt, consumers can guide the model's output toward the desired outcome, improve the quality of responses, and control the model's behavior.

 The main elements of a prompt are:
  <span style='color: blue;'>Instructions</span>, <span style='color: green;'>Context</span>, <span style='color: purple;'>Input data</span>, <span style='color: orange;'>Output indicator</span>